hillal20/react-advanced-typescript/READMENode.md

 it is used if there is async calls/code happened, to evaluate the order of the calls/code

+## 40  ** I/O
+- it is used to label the communication between the CPU and anything external of the CPU : memory , disk , network , process ...
+- the process communicate with the external  things via signals :
+   input:  means received by the process
+   output:  when sent out by process

 ## 40 \*\* event loop
+it is created to deal with waiting for I/O operations to finish even loop is for handling the slow I/O operations without blocking the execution of the rest of the code

 It is the mechanism of handling the callbacks, to support the non-blocking code, via event-listeners.
 Node assign a listener to every event and call the callback assigned to it.